 In 2014, the Royal Netherlands Meteorological Institute (KNMI) published its update of four climate scenarios for the Netherlands for around 2050 and 2085 (the first scenarios were published in 2006; see KNMI'14 scenarios).
 These scenarios are based on a whole range of advanced global and regional climate models combined with information from time series of measured data, which allowed them to incorporate changes in air circulation patterns in their models.
 Each scenario provides a consistent picture of the changes in many climate variables, including temperature, precipitation, sea level and wind.
 Not only the changes in the mean climate are depicted, but also the changes in the extremes such as the coldest winter day and the maximum hourly precipitation per year.
 The changes are provided for two different time horizons: around 2050 and around 2085 (Table 6.2), relative to the reference period of 1981-2010.
-The KNMI'14 scenarios are the four combinations of two possible values for the global temperature increase - "Moderate" or "Warm" - and two possible changes in air circulation patterns, "Low value" (L) and "High value" (H) (Figure 6.2).
-Together, they span the likely changes in the climate of the Netherlands according to the latest insights.
+The KNMI'14 scenarios are the four combinations of two possible values for the global temperature increase - "Moderate" or "Warm" - and two possible changes in the climate of the Netherlands according to the latest insights.
 In the H scenarios, more frequent westerly winds occur in winter.
-This change leads to mild and more humid weather compared to the L scenarios.
-In summer, high-pressure systems have a greater influence on the weather in the H scenarios.
-Compared to the L scenarios, these high-pressure systems cause more easterly winds, which implies warmer and drier weather for the Netherlands.
+This change leads to mild and more humid weather compared to the L scenarios, these high-pressure systems cause more easterly winds, which implies warmer and drier weather for the Netherlands.